Rafsanjani rolls the dice one last time to fix Iran's future

 PRAGMATIST

-Rafsanjani has been described as "a pillar of the revolution" but his well-documented pragmatic policies - economic liberalisation, better relations with the West and empowering Iran's elected bodies - appeals to many Iranians.
+Rafsanjani has been described as "a pillar of the revolution" but his well-documented pragmatic policies - economic liberalization, better relations with the West and empowering Iran's elected bodies - appeals to many Iranians.

 Rafsanjani is also a harsh critic of Ahmadinejad.
 When protests erupted on the streets of Iran in June 2009, there was little surprise about his sympathy for opposition supporters.